Skip to main content

 • The inbox is the business.
 The feed is a storefront; the DM inbox is the cash register.
 This single fact explains most of how the creator side actually operates.

-• On larger accounts, the inbox is often not the creator.
-Scaled accounts delegate DM selling to hired chatters or agencies, because the inbox needs continuous coverage.
+• On larger accounts, the inbox is often run by an authorized operator, not the creator.
+Scaled accounts delegate DM selling to hired chatters or agencies operating on the creator's behalf, because the inbox needs continuous coverage.
+Disclosure of who is operating an account, and of any AI involvement, is the operator's responsibility under applicable law and platform terms.

 • It is a real, structured business at scale.
 Behind bigger accounts is an operation, coverage, pricing, follow-up, which is why an agency and tooling industry exists around it.